 – BUS TRAVEL TO BLACK ROCK CITY

 In an effort to reduce traffic and limit the environmental impact of the event, Burning Man has contracted with The BusBank to offer the Burner Express.
 This service also offers speedier entry and departure from BRC and reserved camping for participants.
-Buses will depart twice daily from the airport to BRC from August 23-29.
-Return buses will also be available from August 29-September 2.
+Buses will depart twice daily from the airport to BRC from Saturday before through Thursday of the event.
+Return buses will also be available from Friday of the event through Tuesday after the event.
 One has the option of taking an express bus straight to Black Rock City, or one has the option of taking a bus that will make a pit-stop at the Save Mart Supermarket to get supplies.
 Go here for more info and here to reserve your seat.

 – AIR TRAVEL TO BLACK ROCK CITY